COG 110. INTRODUCTION TO COGNITIVE SCIENCE (4) (GEN. ED. #6)

 Basic concepts of descriptive statistics, simple probability distributions, prediction of population parameters from samples.
 Problems chosen from the natural and social sciences.
 Use of the computer in the analysis and interpretation of statistical data.
 Four hours lecture.
 Prerequisite: placement exam.
 Credit will not be given for those who have received credit for MA 141.

 Fall semester, repeated spring semester.
-McKibben and Webster.
+Webster.

 MA 240.
 PROBABILITY (3) (GEN. ED. #5)